rm511130/PCF4CAS/README.md

 cf space-users org1 development
 ```

-You have access to PAS (Pivotal Application Service), to an ORG and two spaces that can be used for your projects.
+Let's recap: You have access to PAS (Pivotal Application Service), to an ORG and two spaces that can be used for your projects.
 You can develop code in the developement SPACE and promote it into the production SPACE.

 Congratulations, you have completed LAB-2.